-- 1. Follow your breath in and out as you breathe naturally and deeply. - After some time, focus your attention on that moment of quiet that exists between the breaths, between exhalation and inhalation.
-That centered place in your abdomen is where some are able to discover the calm experience of wise mind
+- 1. Follow your breath in and out as you breathe naturally and deeply. - 2.
+After some time, try to let your attention settle to the center at the bottom of the breath, between the exhalation and the inhalation.
+That centered point is the Wise Mind.